-- 1. Remain seated while the bus is moving. - 2.
-Do not change seats.
+- 1. Remain seated while the bus is moving.

+- 2. Do not change seats.

-- 3. A student shall not refuse to sit in an assigned seat or deny another student a place to sit. - 4.
-Normal conversation is permitted; avoid loud noises that may distract the driver and create an unsafe condition. - 5.
+- 3. A student shall not refuse to sit in an assigned seat or deny another student a place to sit.

+- 4. Normal conversation is permitted, but avoid making loud noises that may distract the driver and create an unsafe condition. - 5.
 Scuffling, fighting and the use of obscene, vulgar or profane language and gestures are forbidden. - 6.
 Do not throw objects inside or out of the bus. - 7.
-Do not litter, mark, cut or scratch any part of the bus. - 8.
-The emergency door and exit controls should be used by pupils only during supervised drills or actual extreme emergency. - 9.
-Students shall never attempt to operate the passenger door or other controls except in case of extreme emergency. - 10.
+Do not litter, mark, cut or scratch any part of the bus.
+Cost of damage will be charged for repair. - 8.
+The emergency door and exit controls should be used by pupils only during supervised drills or actual bus evacuation. - 9.
+Students shall never attempt to operate the passenger door or other controls except in case of an emergency. - 10.
 Students shall face forward for the duration of the trip, and shall keep their feet in front of them and out of the aisle. - 11.
 All outerwear such as coats, jackets, and sweaters must be worn at all times or placed in a secure location such as a bag or backpack.
-In addition, no hoods from jackets, beanies, caps, etc. may be worn at any time while on the bus.
+In addition, no hoods from jackets, beanies, caps, etc. may be worn at any time while on the bus, for the purpose of being able to identify students if needed.